'House of Cards' tax breaks cost Marylanders, should end: report

 WASHINGTON Tax credits for filming Netflix's "House of Cards" and HBO's "Veep" are costing Maryland taxpayers money and should be ended in 2016, state lawmakers concluded in a new report.

-Maryland has offered $62.5 million in tax credits to film and television productions through 2016, with $60.2 million of that going to "House of Cards," the Washington political thriller starring Kevin Spacey and Robin Wright, and "Veep," the comedy starring Julia Louis-Dreyfus as a U.S. vice president.
+Maryland has given $62.5 million in tax credits to film and television productions since 2012, with $60.2 million of that going to "House of Cards," the Washington political thriller starring Kevin Spacey and Robin Wright, and "Veep," the comedy starring Julia Louis-Dreyfus as a U.S. vice president.

 Now lawmakers say the cost benefit is fleeting and does not produce long-term economic gains to the state, which is already facing a budget shortfall next year of $600 million.“As soon as a film production ends, all positive economic developments cease too,” according to a draft version of the report first reported by The Washington Post.Maryland lawmakers now recommend “incentives that create permanent and lasting employment, rather than temporary jobs,” said the report, which will be the subject of a public hearing next month.